phobos2077/fo2_ecco/README.md

 - unlock new items by finding crafting teachers across the game

 **Traps System**:
-- installable traps: "melee" type spike trap, explosive mine and sensor mine
+- installable traps: "melee" type Spike Trap, Bear Trap that immobilizes enemies, explosive mine and sensor bomb
 - explosive traps are customized by arming them with any type of explosives or grenades
 - become a trapper by luring geckos and rats into your traps using food as bait!